i-am-jeetu/gogeoip/Readme.md

 <!-- GETTING STARTED -->
-## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ## Usage
 There is nothing much more here, apart from this sample code and a bunch of self explanatory functions.